 Kairi walks into the portal, when suddenly things shake, and the portal collapses, taking her away with it and leaving Riku and Sora behind.
 I imagine that someone deliberately shut the portal to trap Sora and Riku here, but imagine if the portal had only collapsed because the castle was shaking?
 That would mean that Sora and Riku were trapped here because they were too busy being dramatic to escape, and that’s… that’s just hilarious.
 But no, it seems something is up, and Sora and Riku spot the dragon mech re-activate in the distance and take to flight.
 Whoops, guess you didn’t smash enough of the insides, huh?
 I personally suspect that in early drafts, the dragon mech was making its first appearance at this moment, and not during phase 1 (which would have just been Kentauros and King), and so naturally it wouldn’t be damaged it all.

 At this point, a weird visual effect happens.
 It’s hard to describe, but the Dark City goes berserk.
-It’s infinite in all directions now, and also on the ceiling (check out the screenshot above for a close-up).
+It’s infinite in all directions now, and also forming a ceiling (check out the screenshot above for a close-up)?
 The dragon knocks over the Castle that Never Was, but don’t worry: there’s a tandem jet bike nearby that Sora and Riku just happen to find off the edge of the castle.
 Congratulations: you’re the luckiest shits in the face of pure chance.
-Riku takes the driver’s seat, while Sora stands on a preposterous platform, wielding the Keyblade.
+Riku takes the driver’s seat, while Sora stands on a preposterous ride-along platform, wielding the Keyblade.